Loading...

 Objective

-• Add a correct export line to persist the variable.
+• Add a persistent export in the appropriate startup file.

-• Confirm the line exists in ~/.bashrc as evidence.
+• Confirm the export line exists as evidence.

 Walkthrough

-Step 1 : Check if PROJECT_ROOT is set in the current session.
+Step 1 : Check whether PROJECT_ROOT is set.

 printenv PROJECT_ROOT